 Manual bagging requires a lot of labor and is prone to human error which increases the inconsistencies in product quality.
 It is also time-consuming and difficult to set standards for.
 Robotic bagging systems offer solutions to these issues.
 Besides, automated bagging also improves worker safety in hazardous industries like chemicals and pharmaceuticals.
 Indian startup PackIt Systems offers automated bagging solutions that can be applied to many diverse industries.
 Their system is compact and designed for ergonomic loading.
 In addition, it can automatically label the bagged items.
 It offers bag sizes from 200mm to 500mm in width and 350mm to 700mm in length.

 Traditional packing methods currently use a mix of manual and semi-automatic solutions to pack the items.
-Packers simply do not invest in machinery as they are able to find labor, which works well for them in the short-term.
+Packers simply do not invest in machinery as they are able to find labor, which works well for them in the short term.
 However, packing has slowly begun using robotic arms and automated systems to efficiently pack items.
 This reduces the labor headcount required and improves the productivity of packing.
-Italian startup Unisorting, a recent merger between three Italian food and technology companies, develops a complete suite of solutions for processing fruits and vegetables aiming to reduce packing costs.
-Their automatic packing system can group, pick, and pack the items into the necessary packages.
-They also offer semi-automatic packing solutions.
+Australian startup LYRO Robotics combines robotics, computer vision, and artificial intelligence to automate pattern picking and packing.
+The startup’s solution aids logistics and agriculture companies to speed up and reduce costs of rebinning, sorting, and order fulfillment.

 IAMRobotics – Robotic Picking